 Minimizing Slip and Fall Accidents During the Winter

 Slip and fall accidents in the workplace occur year-round.
-But during the winter months when the temperature begins to drop, the snow starts to fall and the pavement ices over, wet and icy conditions become an additional safety hazard and increase the likelihood of a tragic and potentially fatal incident.
+But during the winter months when the temperature begins to drop, the snow starts to fall and the pavement ices over, the need for non-slip shoes in wet and icy conditions becomes an additional safety factor and without them increases the likelihood of a tragic and potentially fatal incident.
 In 2016, the U.S. Bureau of Labor Statistics reported 20,520 workplace slip and fall injuries involving ice, sleet or snow with 28% of those resulting in more than a month of missed work days.

 As an employer, understanding how ice build-up on the walkways, parking lots and outside break areas surrounding the building can contribute to safety hazards on the work floor is critical.
 An awareness of the additional workplace risks that arise during the winter will enable you to proactively and effectively combat potential dangers, protecting both your employees and bottom line.
 With the proper safety program, tools and techniques, you can reduce cold weather induced slip and fall injuries and protect your team.

-Consider the following precautions to minimize on-site accidents this winter.
+Consider the following winter slip and fall resources and precautions to minimize on-site accidents this winter.

 Identify Potentially Hazardous Areas

 In the cold and rainy winter months, employees often track ice and snow from outside upon entering the building.
 Consequently, common areas that wouldn’t typically be considered “hazardous” become potential breeding grounds for accidents.
 There is also the possibility that ice, snow and water will be trailed onto the floor itself which could result in a fatal injury.